Lamarcke/Jakan/README.md

 ### JakanMisc

-Client for everything not related to main media requests.
+Client for everything not related to the main media requests.
 Like recommendations, top, schedules etc.

 -   [x] Random
 -   [x] Top